honusz/Tonalite/docs/supported_hardware.md

 # Supported Hardware

-Tonalite supports any E1.31 to DMX 512 network interface.
-Below is a table with some example supported interfaces listed.
-In theory, any E1.31 interface should work with Tonalite but thse are the most common and easily found.
+Tonalite supports any E1.31 (sACN) to DMX 512 network interface.
+Below is a table with some supported interfaces listed.
+In theory, any E1.31 (sACN) interface should work with Tonalite but thse are the most common and easily found.

 | Interface                                                    | Manufacturer  |
 |:------------------------------------------------------------:|:-------------:|